lmorg/murex/GUIDE.control-structures.md

     time { a: [1..999][0,2,4,6,8],10000 -> foreach i { $i } }
     time { for { i=10; i<10001; i=i+2 } { $i } }

-For more information about the array function see (TODO: WRITE DOC).
+For more information about the `array` function see [GUIDE.arrays-and-maps.md](GUIDE.arrays-and-maps.md#The-array-builtin).

 ## foreach